 Overall, cityCURRENT is intently focused on serving the community and bringing organizations and citizens together to make a difference.
 In some capacity, cityCURRENT works with just about every business, nonprofit, school, civic group, church, government entity, and organization in the Mid-South.
 The name, cityCURRENT, is itself a calling for people to become the electric CURRENT powering GOOD in the city; and as such, the organization is dedicated to bringing everyone together, in order to provide enrichment events, foster collaboration and teamwork, champion positives, and empower giving back.

 “We are humbled by this amazing opportunity to bring the cityCURRENT model, programs, and culture to Nashville.
 I’ve seen their efforts and impact firsthand and we have already been working with the Memphis team to get everything ready for this moment.
-Our first cityCURRENT Signature Breakfast will be May 10 and we will be adding media and philanthropy to an exclusive portfolio of events, like the Memphis model,” said Steve Minucci, cityCURRENT Nashville Market President.
+Our first cityCURRENT Signature Breakfast will be May 10 and we will be adding media and philanthropy to an exclusive portfolio of events, like the Memphis model,” said Joslyn Hebda, cityCURRENT Nashville Market Director.
 “We also plan to bring their Charity Spotlights, nonprofit tours, volunteer days such as the Samaritan’s Feet Shoe Distribution, Executive Lunches, workshops, seminars, and more to Nashville.
 It won’t happen overnight, but we’ve seen the incredible impact cityCURRENT has made in the Mid-South, and so we’re very excited about what the future holds!”

 While remaining fully committed to their hometown of Memphis, the Memphis location will be the corporate office for cityCURRENT, LLC.
 Jeremy Park, current President of cityCURRENT Memphis will transition his title to CEO over both markets, Communications Director Allison Carson will transition to Director of Operations and Communications, and Communications Manager Andrew Bartolotta will become Director of Digital Media.